GPh83/resticterm/README.md

 # Usage

-Download release, extract and run : resticterm.exe (Windows or Linux)
+Download release, extract and run in terminal :
+    for Windows : resticterm.exe
+    for Linux : ./resticterm

+Intel/Amd x64 only.

 # Contributing